 Color is one of the most important foundations in any room design plan.
 People walk into a room and look around.
 In doing so, they instantly note the room’s colors.
 When picking out colors for the bedrooms, it is crucial to keep in all aspects of the room in mind.
 Each should be part of an overall concept for the space.
 This includes the use of the bedroom.
 A guest bedroom will have different style needs than one that intended to be used by a child.
 Any plan for the room should also include the location of the bedroom and the amount of light that gets inside during the and evening.
 A bedroom in the attic has different issues and concerns than a bedroom located in the basement.
 Bedrooms that lack light may feel lifeless and unappealing.
 Fortunately, there is an easy fix.
+Professional interior painters would advise using paint colors such as teal, yellow and green adds lots of much welcome light.
+The proper use of paint color also adds personality, style and mood.
+These shades are ideal for bedrooms that need pop to warm them up and add that something truly special.
 Using paint colors such as teal, yellow and green adds lots of much welcome light.
 The proper use of paint color also adds personality, style and mood.
 These shades are ideal for bedrooms that need pop to warm them up and add that something truly special.

 Orange is one color that immediately calls attention to itself.
 Once seen it is not easily forgotten.
 This bright shade from the warmer part of the color wheel offers a great deal in any room devoted to sleeping.
 It’s not only bright.
 Orange is alive with light and full of deep feelings.
 This is one of those colors that glows with energy and movement.
 People who feel a lot of happiness tend to find this color extremely appealing.
 They think of all sorts of wonderful times in life.
 Orange calls to mind sunny fall afternoons leaf peeping.
 People who tend to be attracted to orange are those with a zest for life.
 Use deep shades of paint on the walls.
 Pair with less bright shades of apricot bed linens for welcome contrast.
 This is an excellent choice for bedrooms for children where kids often spend of time dreaming and interacting with their siblings.
 Children respond well to primary colors.
 Use for bedrooms for a boy or girl for a marvelously gender neutral look.